 Here is the review in full from AngelsList.com:

 Not exactly a glowing review.
 Highlighted above are statements that may be considered “statements of fact” and if false could definitely lead to damages against the reviewer.
-Included in these highlighted statements are such that the judge found justified to order removed by the reviewer with only hearing small amount of testimony in a preliminary injunction.
+Included in these highlighted statements are ones the judge ordered removed after hearing only a small amount of testimony in a preliminary injunction.
 Notice that a majority of the comments can be construed as fact because they could be proved otherwise and it’s not a matter of opinion.
 Compare that to the letter grades given of straight F’s which are complete opinion.

-Do Not Pay People to Write a Positive Online Review
+Do Not Pay People to Write Positive Online Reviews

 Why Not Just Sue Yelp?